Weather's a bummer? Find a respite at Berea's Eastland Inn: Around

 installation of new siding of a color “Irish thistle.”

 The menu’s been revamped, too, with additions including stuffed

 Eastland Inn Restaurant & Bar combines friendly

-atmosphere with quality pub fare in Berea Ohio
+with quality pub fare in Berea Ohio

 Phillips, Sun News

 There has been all sorts of rumors regarding the Eastland Inn’s